owusu-king/owusu-king/README.md

 - 👋 Hi, I’m @owusu-king
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m willing to keep up with digital trends
 - 📫 You can reach me on owusuking401@gmail.com or 0247022382

 <!---